netdata/go.d.plugin/modules/phpfpm/README.md

 sudo ./edit-config go.d/phpfpm.conf
 ```

-Needs only `url` to server's `status`.
-Here is an example for local server an remote servers:
+Needs only `url` or `socket`.
+Here is an example for local and remote servers:

 ```yaml
 jobs: